lucas271/hiring-challenge-alpha/README.md

 example prompt: "change to portuguese"

-2. The AI agent is able to read any txt file inside data/documents example prompt: "search in the documents about economy books"
+2. The AI agent is able to read any txt file inside data/documents example prompt: "I wanna know about adam smith"

-3. The AI agent is able to execute queries in data/sqlite example prompt: "i wanna know about music, get musics from the database"
+3. The AI agent is able to execute queries in data/sqlite example prompt: "I want a list of 10 musics of any gender"

-4. The AI agent is able to execute curl commands to search the web example prompt: "get data from wikipedia about civil war"
+4. The AI agent is able to execute curl commands to search the web example prompt: "I wanna know the current price of bitcoin"

 ## NECESSARY IMPROVEMENTS
 1. Using @fastify/websocket is not scalable, since you cannot use it to emit events or create rooms,